kanow/operations/Documentation/Changelog/Index.rst

 ===============

 Bugfix and maintenance release.
-Use new Pagination API of TYPO3 10.
+Attention, Breaking Changes in this version!
+The new Pagination API of TYPO3 10 is used.
 The old Fluid Pagination Widget was removed.
 TypoScript setting `maxNumberOfLinks` not longer necessary and therefore removed.
-If you using the original template files for List and Search Action from operations version 5.1.x, then nothing should to do.
-If not, check if you exclude one of the following files and have a look at the changes:
+If you use the original template files for List and Search Action from operations version 5.1.x, then nothing should to do for you.
+If not, check if you changed one of the following files and have a look at the changes in original files:

 * Resources/Private/Templates/Operation/List.html
 * Resources/Private/Templates/Operation/Search.html